 Mel is Deputy Director of English in a Kent high school.
 She’s been teaching for 10 years and is a Team Leader for Edexcel, examining both GCSE English Literature and Language and A Level.
 As part of her day job she’s the unofficial librarian for the CPD library which is run as a ‘speakeasy’ type affair from the cupboard at the back of her classroom.
 Verging on ‘obsessed’ with redesigning the curriculum with the department, she’s becoming somewhat lacking in a social life.
 However, she does enjoy arguing with the 4 year old who rules her house, the occasional beer and karate. @mrsh_eng

-Melissa Boyd is a teacher at an inner-city secondary in Manchester.
+Melissa Boyd is a teacher at a brand new school in east Manchester and is excited to have the chance to build an English departmemt from scratch.
 She came to teaching late, from lecturing at St Andrews University, joining Teach First in 2015.
+Her background as a historian and as a Latin Americanist bleed into her teaching of English.
 She’s passionate about developing subject knowledge both in teachers and students and committed to supporting diverse voices.
-She sees Litdrive as a tool that helps teachers achieve a better work/life balance, but more importantly, as a supportive community of people collaborating through a shared love of English. @DrMBoyd
+She sees Litdrive as a tool that helps teachers achieve a better work/life balance, but more importantly, as a supportive community of people collaborating through a shared love of English.
+She can be found on Twitter @DrMBoyd@DrMBoyd

 Nina trained as an English Teacher in 2016 after completing her MPhil in Education at the University of Cambridge.
 Teaching in a mixed comprehensive secondary school in rural Norfolk, she believes in research based teaching practices that promote a high-quality education for all.
 Having been introduced to @TeamEnglish and @Litdrive in the early stages of her career she is passionate about sharing expertise and experience to both develop subject knowledge and reduce workload, whilst continuously driving standards and practice.
 She has a particular interest in how work-life balance, workload and mental health affect teachers with long-term chronic illnesses, diseases or disabilities, and how collaboration of resources and experiences can make teaching more accessible for those living with these conditions.
 In her spare time she can be found reading, in the garden (weather dependent!) or spending time with her wonderful canine companions. @nina_elvin